amerob/VPromptScope/README.md

 - 📱 [App Link](https://vpromptscope-production.up.railway.app/)

 The app uses the **YOLOv8** pre-trained model for transfer learning on 20 different objects, supported by a prompt to detect custom classes.
+> **Note**: The app is deployed on a platform where the deployment includes a limitation of **10 free sessions**.
+If the app is not working, it's likely because the session limit has been reached.
 ## Features

 ✅ **Custom Class Selection:**